thisisrandy/catan-randomizer/README.md

 - _The Fishy Caravans_: Combination with _The Caravans_.
 One forest hex has
   been removed to make way for the lake, and the 2 & 12 chits have been combined onto a single hex.
+- _Barbarians Attack the Fish_: Combination with _Barbarian Attack_.
+One of the
+  interior grain hexes and the interior 3 chit have been removed to make way for the lake.[^fish-attack-details]
 - Combinations with [_Explorers & Pirates_](#explorers-%26-pirates): In both
   cases, one pasture hex and the 12 chit have been removed to make way for the lake.
 See [below](#fishing-without-2-%26-12-chits), noting that there is a 2